DataSQRL/datasqrl.github.io/docs/getting-started/why-datasqrl.md

 To build a data service, you need an API layer that exposes and services the data service API, a database to serve the data returned by the API, and an ingest layer that collects all the data for your data service and stores it in the database. <br />
 And that's just the price of admission.
 If you want to do anything of value with your data beyond just compiling and serving it, you also need an analytics layer to transform and enrich the data as well as a data pipeline to glue all these pieces together.
 And we haven't addressed scalability or robustness yet.

-The point is: There are a lot of pieces to a data service architecture and assembling all these moving pieces yourself take a ton of time and effort.
+The point is: There are a lot of pieces to a data service architecture and assembling all these moving pieces yourself takes a ton of time and effort.

 DataSQRL is a tightly-knit package that integrates best-of-breed components to give you a data service architecture out of the box.
 DataSQRL uses [Apache Flink](https://flink.apache.org/) as the data pipeline that weaves all the components together and builds the ingest and analytics layer on top.
 DataSQRL uses the popular [Postgres](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) database systems to store and serve the data.
 The API layer is build on the fast [Vertx](https://vertx.io/) framework.